Mazda recalls 75,000 cars in Japan after Takata expands U.S. recall

 Mazda said it would make a corresponding filing in the United States on Thursday.
 To date, the tally for Takata-related recalls stands at 811,000 vehicles globally, it said.

-Takata is at the center of a global recall of tens of millions of cars for potentially deadly air bag inflators that could deploy with too much force and spray metal fragments inside vehicles.
+Takata is at the centre of a global recall of tens of millions of cars for potentially deadly air bag inflators that could deploy with too much force and spray metal fragments inside vehicles.
 Regulators have linked six deaths to the component so far.
+(Reporting by Minami Funakoshi; Editing by Chang-Ran Kim)